Peter Max: 1970s

-In 1970, many of Max's products and posters were featured in the exhibition "The World of Peter Max," which opened at the M.H. de Young Memorial Museum in San Francisco.
-The United States Postal Service commissioned Max to create the 10-cent postage stamp to commemorate the Expo '74 World's Fair in Spokane, Washington, and Max drew a colorful psychedelic scene with a "Cosmic Jumper" and a "Smiling Sage" against a backdrop of a cloud, sun rays and a ship at sea on the theme of "Preserve the Environment."
+In 1970, many of Max's products and posters were featured in the exhibition "The World of Peter Max", which opened at the M.H. de Young Memorial Museum in San Francisco.
+The United States Postal Service commissioned Max to create the 10-cent postage stamp to commemorate the Expo '74 World's Fair in Spokane, Washington, and Max drew a colorful psychedelic scene with a "Cosmic Jumper" and a "Smiling Sage" against a backdrop of a cloud, sun rays and a ship at sea on the theme of "Preserve the Environment".
 According to The New York Times, "His DayGlo-inflected posters became wallpaper for the turn on, tune in, drop out generation."

 On July 4, 1976, Max began his Statue of Liberty series leading to his efforts with Chrysler CEO Lee Iacocca to help in the restoration of the statue.
 Also that year, "Peter Max Paints America" was commissioned by the ASEA of Sweden.
 The book project commemorated the United States Bicentennial and included the following foreword: "Peter Max Paints America is based on works of art commissioned by ASEA of Sweden on the 200th anniversary of the founding of the United States of America, in sincere recognition of the historic bonds of friendship between the people of Sweden and the people of the United States, recalling that Sweden was one of the first countries to extend its hand in friendship to the new nation."
-Max had also been commissioned to design bilingual welcome signs for the US borders, and they were set to be unveiled in 1976; the signs, however, did not go up.
-Max's stylized signs were considered 'too psychedelic' – which to the then-government meant that they encouraged drug use.
+Max had also been commissioned to design bilingual welcome signs for the U.S. borders, and they were set to be unveiled in 1976; the signs, however, did not go up.
+Max's stylized signs were considered "too psychedelic" – which to the then-government meant that they encouraged drug use.
 Despite Max's objections to these accusations, the signs remained in storage until 1977, when the administration change brought a change in attitude.
-The signs remained in place until 1984, when they were replaced by 'more conventional signage.'
+The signs remained in place until 1984, when they were replaced by "more conventional signage".